DiegoCol93/Fun-with-CSS/README.md

 # Fun With CSS
 ### Learning Objectives:
-In this project, you will experiment and implement fun layout with HTML and CSS ONLY!
+This project is a challenge to experiment and implement layouts with HTML and CSS ONLY!
+Yes,
-Yes, no JavaScript!
+No JavaScript!
 Enjoy!

 ---